fonttools/skia-pathops/README.md

 =====

-A recent version of [Cython](https://github.com/cython/cython) is required to build the package (see the `build-requirements.txt` file for the minimum required version).
+A recent version of [Cython](https://github.com/cython/cython) is required to build the package (see the `pyproject.toml` file for the minimum required version).

 For developers we recommend installing in editable mode using